russmckendrick/blog/content/posts/2021-12-28-ansible-azure-setup-new-mac/index.md

 ---
-title: "Ansible Azure Setup New Mac"
+title: "Ansible setup with Azure on a new Mac"
 author: "Russ McKendrick"
 date: 2021-12-28T13:38:25Z
 description: ""